High-definition television in Australia: Network 10

 The first official program on launch night began at 8.30 pm, the 2001 movie Black Hawk Down.
 This was followed by Bon Jovi's Lost Highway Tour at 11.30 pm and Video Hits Presents: The Music of Supernatural at 12.25 am.
 Video Hits Up-Late marked the end of the first night of transmission for Ten HD at 12.50 am.

 In the lead-up to the opening night, the channel promised up to eleven hours of time-shifted programming from Ten in addition to fifty hours of exclusive programming, which included live sport, entertainment, films, documentaries, science fiction and news.
 This consisted of six movies per week, in addition to National Geographic documentaries in the afternoon, from 3pm to 5pm, music-oriented programming following the Sunday Night Movie, along with a primetime breakaway schedule on Thursdays and from 10.30 pm to 11.30 pm Monday to Wednesday.

 In addition to high definition broadcasting on channel 1, a standard-definition simulcast of Ten HD (now 10 HD) was provided on channel 11 as Ten SD2.

 From 2009, commercial networks in Australia were allowed to broadcast a standard-definition subchannel.
-Rather than introduce a new digital service, Ten decided to relaunch Ten HD as a sports-only channel, to be named One HD (now 10 Bold), and use its standard-definition simulcast on channel 11 to broadcast a standard-definition simulcast called One SD.
+Rather than introduce a new digital service, Ten decided to relaunch Ten HD as a sports-only channel, to be named One HD (now 10 Drama), and use its standard-definition simulcast on channel 11 to broadcast a standard-definition simulcast called One SD.
 Before One HD's official launch, most breakaway programming shown on Ten HD ceased from 1 January 2009, and only showed a high-definition broadcast of the existing Ten digital service, along with a few sports-based breakaway programs.
 Ten HD officially shut down on 25 March 2009, with One HD launching the following day.

 After the Nine Network restarted broadcasting 9HD in November 2015, Ten confirmed that it was working on rebroadcasting Ten HD.
 However, they did not put a time frame on it, stating that they are "working through some technical and rights issues".
 On 11 February 2016, some smart TVs began receiving notification messages advising of Ten HD through a "ghost broadcast" that soon disappeared.

-Ten later recommenced simulcasting in high definition on 2 March 2016 on channel 13 from 3pm, in time for the 2016 season of the Virgin Australia Supercars Championship.
-As a result, One was reduced to a standard-definition broadcast on both channel 1 and channel 12.
-Ten uses MPEG-4 technology to broadcast Ten HD.
+10 later recommenced simulcasting in high definition on 2 March 2016 on channel 13 from 3pm, in time for the 2016 season of the Virgin Australia Supercars Championship.
+As a result, One (now 10 Drama) was reduced to a standard-definition broadcast on both channel 1 and channel 12.
+10 uses MPEG-4 technology to broadcast 10 HD.

-On 16 September 2020, 10 HD moved from channel 13 to channel 1 and 15 to fit Network 10’s 3rd multichannel 10 Shake currently on 10 HD’s former location, Channel 13.
-In September 2021, 10 Bold on channel 12 converted to 1080i HD with no simulcast in SD.
+On 16 September 2020, 10 HD moved from channel 13 back to channel 1 and to a new channel 15 to fit Network 10's 3rd multichannel 10 Shake (now Nickelodeon), which is currently on 10 HD's former location, Channel 13.
+On 27 September 2021, 10 Drama (then 10 Bold and 10 Bold Drama) on channel 12 converted to 1080i HD with no simulcast in SD.